Simulating the LOcal Web (SLOW) -- VI: Gamma-ray Emission in the Local Universe: Methods

 with $d$ being the distance from the emitting region to the observer, and its luminosity in units [erg s$^{-1}$] via

-where $V$ is the volume of the emitting region, in our case the volume of an SPH gas particle with a CR proton population.
-The emissivity per particle across the whole observational band is found by omitting the volume integral in Eq. \ref{eq:gammaweb_gamma_luminosity}.
-For details on the calculation of $q_\gamma$ within our model and tests, see App.~\ref{app:gamma_calc} and App.~\ref{app:gamma}, respectively.
+where $V$ is the volume of the emitting region, in our case, the volume of an SPH gas particle with a CRp population.
+The emissivity per particle across the whole observational band is found by omitting the volume integral in Eq. \ref{eq:gammaweb_gamma_luminosity} (for details on the calculation of $q_\gamma$ within our model and tests, see Appendices~\ref{app:gamma_calc} and \ref{app:gamma}, respectively).
+We used this method for all calculations of $\gamma$-ray emission unless explicitly stated otherwise.

-\subsubsection{Analytic Model for Gamma-Ray Emission}
+\subsubsection{Analytic model for gamma-ray emission}

-To compare to previous work in the literature, we compute the $\gamma$-ray emission following the analytic model by \citet{Pfrommer2004}.
-They derive the source function of $\gamma$-rays from a power-law energy spectrum of protons with slope $\alpha_p$ as
+To compare to previous work in the literature, we computed the $\gamma$-ray emission following the analytic model by \citet{Pfrommer2004}.
+They derived the source function of $\gamma$-rays from a power-law energy spectrum of protons with slope $\alpha_p$ as